Email font network etiquette for colour and type to make messages better with 2 readability netiquette tips that add more meaning.

 Along those lines, a red serif font for regular text is very hard to understand contextually.
 You do not see them together.
 Often, for this reason.
 Remember, serif is easier in bigger words.
 Furthermore, elegant in subheadings.
 In addition, titles.

 Next, black and blue are professional.
 Also, Red is for text highlight.
 It follows, green is for promotions.
 So, colours have customary uses.
 Blue and black are professional.
-Some consider the best font for email a style choice.
+Email font netiquette is a top ten email etiquette rule.

 Readable Email Infographic